 that is what also matters.

-I am not a senior citizen but none of us are as young as we were!
-I seek to age with as much wisdom and grace as possible and to this end I have developed practices to help myself and my clients continue to learn and grow.
+I am not a senior citizen but none of us is as young as we were!
+I seek to age with as much wisdom and grace as possible and to this end, I have developed practices to help myself and my clients continue to learn and grow.

 So I make sure to try new things and focus on the good aspects of getting old.